aminobutyric/aminobutyric/README.md

      <img width="600" height="450" src="https://github.com/aminobutyric/aminobutyric/blob/main/image/pic/211988-3115580799.gif" />
 </p>

-# Hi there! 👋 I'm Amin

-I am a senior year computer science student at Ferdowsi University of Mashhad, focusing on data science and machine learning.
-Welcome to my GitHub profile!
+## Amin’s GitHub Profile

 ## About Me

-- 🔭 I’m currently working on training a language model on a chat history of Telegram
-- 🌱 I’m currently learning more about nlp
-- 👯 I’m looking to collaborate on any ML project
+I am a B.Sc. graduate from Ferdowsi University of Mashhad, with a keen interest in data science and machine learning.
+Whether it’s analyzing datasets, building predictive models, or creating visualizations, count me in!
+Let’s connect and make data-driven magic happen.

+## Current Projects

+1. NEAT (NeuroEvolution of Augmenting Topologies)
+NEAT is a fascinating algorithm that combines neural networks and genetic algorithms.
+It evolves neural network architectures by adding and removing nodes and connections.
+I’m actively working on this project to understand its inner workings and apply it to various tasks.

+2. Exploring Large Language Models
+As the field of natural language processing (NLP) evolves, large language models have become a hot topic.
+I’m diving into open-source models like GPT-3 and exploring their capabilities.
+Feel free to join me on this journey!

 ## Languages and Tools